How many of you still keep a jar for loose change? Try searching “Coinstar near me” or in your area and you'll find something interesting.

 - iTunes: Minimum amount: $5.00.
 Maximum amount: $500.00.

-The list of merchants is continuously changing, and some kiosks only provide one option like Amazon, so keep that in mind when going this route.
+The list of merchants is continuously changing, and some kiosks only provide one free option like Amazon, so keep that in mind when going this route.
+You may find some grocery gift cards later on.

-Before exchanging your change, I would suggest scoping out your local Coinstar kiosk and seeing what merchants are available at that location.
+Before exchanging your change, I would suggest scoping out your local Coinstar kiosk and seeing what merchants are available for free at that location for best result.

-Another way to bypass the high Coinstar fee is by donating your loose change to charity.
-However, you’ll still pay a fee of 7.5%.
+Another way to bypass the high Coinstar fee is by donating your loose change or coins to charity.
+However, you’ll still pay a fee of 7.5% for those coins, at best.

 While it might seem counterintuitive to pay a fee to support your favorite charity, it’s actually pretty standard.